fenago/software-dev-ecosystem/md/lab7_sql.md

-# Step-by-Step Guide: Connect to SQL Server and Design a Basic SQL Schema
+# Lab: Design and implement a basic SQL schema using SQL Server, with tables and relationships

 This guide will walk you through the process of connecting to a SQL Server instance using SSH and designing a basic SQL schema with tables and relationships.
 Follow these steps carefully to complete the process.